 Alternative investment fund managers (AIFM)

 Regional State Administrative Agency for Southern Finland

 All obliged entities supervised by the Regional State Administrative Agency for Southern Finland must register in one of the Trade Enforcement registers.
-Real estate and rental accommodation brokers, consumer credit providers and peer loan intermediaries, as well as debt collection agencies, must register in their own economic activity registers, while pawnbrokers are included in their own licensing list.
+Real estate and rental accommodation brokers, as well as debt collection agencies, must register in their own economic activity registers, while pawnbrokers are included in their own licensing list.
 Use the links below to find more information on the registration procedure for these operators.